Alessio1599/single-ECG-classification/README.md

 # 1. ECG Classification
 Arrhythmia is a unique type of heart disease which produces inefficient and irregular heartbeat.
 This is a cardiac disease which is diagnosed through electrocardiogram (ECG) procedure.

-## Comments
-- I can try to perform transfer learning.
-I saw a good paper, 1D ECG signals, maybe I can use ResNet

 ## 1.4.
 Directory structure